Training for Courageous Conversations webmaster

 Help leaders create cultures of psychological safety.

-Strengthen confidence, competence, character and commitment among employees to effectively speak up and listen up.
+Strengthen confidence, competence, character and commitment among employees to converse authentically and effectively.

 Help leaders to become more effective at honest communication and decision making in high stakes, when they have ‘skin in the game’ and/or gravitate to the ‘red zone’.